datapointchris/ichrisbirch/deploy/README.md

 **`API PORT:`** 8200
 Number of workers is 1 for each in supervisor conf files because of small EC2 instance

+TODO: This is not right
+Probably encrypt and decrypt them all
 1. Decrypt or copy environment file
  `scp -i ~/.ssh/apps.pem ~/github/projects/euphoria/deploy/prod/.prod.env ubuntu@$EUPHORIA_IP:/var/www/euphoria/deploy/prod/.prod.env`

+TODO: This does not work on Ubuntu
 2. Install the project
 `poetry install --without dev`
 Note: if there is pyscopg2 error about gcc: